TheYargonaut/recipe-book/strawberry_cake.md

 6. Drizzle frosting over warm cake, and decorate with fresh strawberries.

-**Source:** Original recipe from Imperial Sugar, modified by Susan Bronder
+**Source:** Original recipe from Imperial Sugar, modified by Susan Bronder and Mason Rumuly